 Don’t think you have enough time to make dinner?
 Think again!
-This flavorful vegan Cashew Scampi from Real Food, Really Fast by Hannah Kaminsky takes only a few minutes to cook.
+Flavorful vegan Scampi made with cashews from Real Food, Really Fast by Hannah Kaminsky takes only a few minutes to cook.
 Dinner will be ready before you know it!
 It's perfect for busy weeknights, but it's also great for date night and dinner parties.
-Be sure to enter the giveaway at the end of the post, because you’re definitely going to want to have this cookbook in your collection.
+This easy recipe takes just about 10 minutes from start to finish.
+It’s vegan with a gluten-free option.